-Most adults can accept when they’re wrong and are willing to make changes that help them become better people, but there are also those who can’t take criticism at all.
+Most adults can accept when they’re wrong and are willing to make changes that help them become better people, but some can’t take criticism at all.

 People who always have to be right are incredibly challenging to live with.
 You’ll find yourself walking on eggshells around them.
 They’ll test your patience, cause you immense frustration, and you’ll soon resort to keeping things to yourself instead of attempting to talk to them.